abhay-tank/pomodore-timer/README.md

 User can reset timer, which will reset timer to countdown from original values again, though it won't clear active task.

+## Project Future

+1. Making project persistent using localstorage.

+2. Adding delete buttons for task.

+3. Add skip active task which will remove the task from active status and put it back to task list.

+4. Since we store time info of each task, Time Statistics can be computed and calculated.

 Project Hosted at https://abhay-tank.github.io/pomodoro-timer/